 Spread the chutney on both slices of bread.
 Lay the cheese, tomato and onion on one slice.
 Sprinkle with the ground spices.
 Set the other slice of bread on top, enclosing the chutney.

 If you have a sandwich grill, use it, buttering the outside of the sandwich as usual.
 If not, melt a walnut sized lump of butter in a skillet set on medium heat.
 Cook each side for at least 3 minutes, till golden and the cheese is bubbling.

-I find that putting a life on the skillet will help the cheese melt.
+I find that putting a lid on the skillet will help the cheese melt.
 Don't be tempted to rush it be raising the heat.
 It will only scorch the outside of the bread before the inside gets cooked through.
 And don't squish with a spatula either!
 Flip once the first side is browned and the cheese has started to melt, which will help the sandwich stick together when flipping.
 Brown the other side.